Learn how to add email contacts and add dates to an email calendar in this free lesson.

-In this lesson, you'll learn more about the basics of online calendars and contacts lists using examples from a few common webmail providers such as Yahoo! and Gmail.
+In this lesson, you'll learn more about the basics of online calendars and contacts lists using examples from a few common webmail providers, including Yahoo! and Gmail.

 Online contacts lists help you organize contact information for your friends, family, and coworkers, just like an address book.
 Once people are added to your contacts list, it's easy to access their information anytime and anywhere.